 |Applicable Employee Classes:||Reviewed Date:||Approved by:|

-Employees should have an opportunity to improve performance or change unacceptable conduct and be told what changes they need to make in order to be successful at their jobs.
+Employees should have an opportunity to improve performance or change unacceptable conduct and be told what changes they need to be successful at their jobs.
 Early intervention is the hallmark accomplished through a progressive or stepped approach.
 Corrective action should always reflect the nature, seriousness and frequency of the deficient performance or conduct.

 Employee discipline is a very serious matter.
 It is an action that is taken with care and with full consideration for the interests of all parties.
 Florida Tech has adopted a progressive corrective action policy to pinpoint and deal with employees and work-related problems.
 The process outlined in this procedure applies to both non-exempt and exempt employees.